Chapter 4: Financial Information

 Students currently enrolled at SCU may be eligible to enroll in a monthly payment plan to assist with budgeting needs.
 There is a $40 non-refundable enrollment fee per term and students must have a US bank account to enroll in the term plan.
 The first payment along with the enrollment fee is due upon enrollment and all subsequent payments will be processed automatically each month thereafter.
 Plans are subject to rebalancing based on changes in enrollment and/or financial aid.
 Participants must enroll each term; there is no automatic re-enrollment.
 The online monthly payment plan can be accessed by logging into Workday and selecting the Make a Payment link.
 Information about these plans is available on the Bursar’s Office website: www.scu.edu/bursar/.

 Refunds will be processed only for student accounts reflecting a credit balance.
 The refund request process will begin after the end of the late registration period.
 A refund will not be processed based on anticipated aid.
 All financial aid must be disbursed on to a student’s account before a refund is processed.
 It is the student’s responsibility to make sure that all necessary documentation is completed and submitted to the Financial Aid office so that aid can be disbursed properly and in a timely fashion.
-Payment received by personal check will have a 14-calendar day hold before a refund can be issued; electronic check payments require a 7-calendar day hold.
-Credits from overpayments on student accounts will remain on the account for future charges or refunded to the original payer.
+Payment received by personal check will have a 10-calendar day hold before a refund can be issued; electronic check payments require a 7-calendar day hold.
+Credits from overpayments on student accounts will remain on the account for future charges or refunded to the original payer or payment method.
 Payments by wire transfer will be returned via the same method.
-For information on the Tuition Refund process and policies, please visit the Bursar’s Office website: REFUNDS
+For information on the Tuition Refund process and policies, please visit the Bursar’s Office website: Refunds

 Fall, Winter, and Spring Quarters